 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Adam M. Messinger is Assistant Professor of Justice Studies at Northeastern Illinois University.
+Adam M. Messinger is Assistant Professor of Justice Studies and Women's & Gender Studies at Northeastern Illinois University.

 “Adam M. Messinger reminds us that although much has changed since the 1980s and '90s—and for the better—a great deal unfortunately remains unchanged.
 But he shows us the way forward by highlighting the knowledge gaps and suggesting practical solutions for making 'the invisible visible.'
 This comprehensive review of research on LGBTQ intimate partner violence will prove invaluable to researchers, practitioners, policymakers, advocates, and survivors.”—Claire M. Renzetti, Judi Conway Patton Endowed Chair for Studies of Violence against Women, and Professor and Chair of Sociology, University of Kentucky

 “This is the definitive book on domestic violence in LGBTQ communities and is destined to be a classic.
 It is essential reading for academics, practitioners, policymakers, and activists.
 In fact, everybody who works in this field should have this book because it is such a useful resource and will speak to you on many levels.”—Walter S. DeKeseredy, Anna Deane Carlson Endowed Chair of Social Sciences, Director of the Research Center on Violence, and Professor of Sociology, West Virginia University